digitallawyer/openlegaldictionary/_definitions/posse.md

 ---
 title: Posse
 permalink: "/definitions/posse.html"
 body: Lat.
 A possibility.
-A thing is said to he in posse when lt may possibly be;
+A thing is said to he in posse when it may possibly be;
   in esse when it actually is
 published_at: '2018-07-07'
 layout: post